We've Come A Long Way - Maybe (The History of the Right to Die Movement: Where We've Been and Where We're Headed)

 The aid in dying movement has made significant progress in just the last year.
 Vermont has been added to the list of states that permit this choice, and a New Mexico court ruled there is a constitutionally protected right to end one's suffering at the end of life.
 Yet the debate over the moral and ethical issues is far from settled and is likely to persist for decades to come.

 Roland Halpern, Regional Outreach and Campaign Manager for Compassion & Choices, the nation's oldest and largest organization advocating for choice at the end of life, will explore the history of a controversy that goes back thousands of years, discuss what has happened since then, and explain what is likely to happen in the future.

-Doors open at 9:00 am for socializing with an optional breakfast available for a donation of $5.
-The meeting begins at 10:00 am.
+Doors open at 9:00 am for socializing and optional breakfast.
+The meeting starts at 10:00 am.

 In his bestselling book The World Without Us, Alan Weisman considered how the Earth could heal and even refill empty niches if relieved of humanity's constant pressures.
 Behind that groundbreaking thought experiment was his hope that we would be inspired to find a way to add humans back to this vision of a restored, healthy planet-only in harmony, not mortal combat, with the rest of nature.